Where are the Water Worlds? Identifying the Exo-water-worlds Using Models of Planet Formation and Atmospheric Evolution: The Water Worlds: From Models and Observations

 where $m_p$ and $r_p$ are the observed mass and radius of the planets in Earth units.
 For a bare planet, $\f$ becomes exactly equal to $f$.
 Thus for a bare Earth-like rocky planet, $\f$=$f(0)$=1, and according to our definition, BWPs are the planets with $\f$ between $f(0.4)$=1.1976 and $f(0.7)$=1.3164.
 Following this, we identify the planets with $F \geq f(0.7)$ as gas-rich planets.
 Accordingly, we also identify the planets from our models as water planets (bare or gas-rich) if their water fractions are $\geq 0.4$.
 This constraint is consistent with the models as the water fractions of most of the planets from our models are either 0-0.1 or 0.3-0.5 (see Figure~\ref{fig:wmf-pie}).
 This is also justified from the observational perspective as the water planets with much lower water fractions would be difficult to detect in the initial attempts.
 The upper limit of 0.7 on water fraction is also consistent with our models as none of the planets from our models have water fraction $>0.5$ and most of the gas-rich planets are found with $\f > f(0.7)$.

 We use this definition to identify the bare rocky, bare water, and gas-rich planets from observations and from our models.
 For observed planets around M-dwarfs, we use our updated list mentioned in Section~\ref{sec:ww/lptep} and in the case of G-dwarfs, we use the planets from the latest version of TEPCat.
 We apply the same constraint on the precision of mass and radius of the planets as LP22 in all cases, i.e, 8\% on radius and 25\% on mass, with an exception in the case of Kepler-138 d.
-We include this planet (orbits around an M-type star) in our sample list albeit having a mass uncertainty of $\sim$33\% as it is a strong water-world candidate suggested by previous studies \citep{piaulet}.
+We include Kepler-138 d in our sample list of planets around M-dwarfs, albeit having a mass uncertainty of $\sim$33\%, as it is a strong water-world candidate suggested by previous studies \citep{piaulet23}.
 We then compare the fractional occurrence of the bare water planets predicted by our models with that from observations.